Bicol University: History

 These public schools and colleges, now part of Bicol University, had served the people of the region for more than half a century prior to their forming Bicol University.

-As of 2023, the 9th Bicol University President issued the Bicol University Vision and Quality Policy:

-Vision - A university for humanity characterized by productive scholarship, transformative leadership, collaborative service, and distinctive character for sustainable societies.

-Quality Policy - Bicol University commits to continually strive for excellence in instruction, research, and extension by meeting the highest level of clientele satisfaction and adhering to quality standards and applicable statutory and regulatory requirements.

 Organization and administration

 The governance of the university is vested in the Board of Regents, abbreviated as BOR.
 The board, with its 12 members, is the highest decision-making body of the university.

 The chairperson or its designated commissioner of the Commission on Higher Education (CHED) serves as the board's chairperson while the president of the Bicol University is the vice-chairperson.
 The chairpersons of the Committees of Higher Education of the Senate and the House of Representatives are also members of the Board of Regents which are concurrent with their functions as committee chairpersons.

 The students of the Bicol University are represented by a student regent, who is also the chair of the University Student Council.
 The faculty regent is nominated by the faculty members of the whole university.
 Alumni are represented by the president of the BU Alumni Association.

 As of November 2025, the members of the Board of Regents are: